Lemon Verbena Benefits & Side Effects

 When it comes to Herbal Tea, thoughts often drift to Peppermint and Camomile.
-However, there is a newcomer expected to give these brews a run for their money: Lemon Verbena Tea.
-Why?
-First, it tastes great.
-Second, because of Lemon Verbena benefits.
+However, there are many, many more options - including Lemon Verbena Tea, which comes with Lemon Verbena benefits.

 - Does Lemon Verbena Tea Have Caffeine?